THE HORSELESS CARRIAGE GROWS UP

 That was not all the industry had to worry about.
 Washington’s Capitol Hill began grumbling about the automobile’s pollution of the air.

 As early as 1960 Popular Science’s “Detroit Report” took cognizance of smog traceable to automobile emissions.
-Southern California’s mountain-girt coastal plain suffered most from it, but it had begun to afflict other densely populated areas.
+Southern California’s

 The Chrysler Corporation and Thompson-Ramo-Wooldridge were working on an exhaust-manifold afterburner to meet part of the problem.
 A more immediate and simpler fix for another part of it, quickly adopted industry-wide, was the elimination of the “road draft tube” on crankcases and plumbing to funnel their unburned gases, blown past the piston rings, into the intake cycle.
 Work was being done on catalytic converters to mix fresh air with exhaust gases and filter them through chemicals to produce harmless carbon dioxide and water.